awkwardindustries/agents-and-functions-blog/README.md

 An end-to-end sample showing an Azure AI Agent Service invoking Azure Functions.
 This example repository was used in support of the Awkward Industries blog (<https://blog.awkward.industries>) for the post [***Empower Your AI Agents: Harnessing Azure Functions with Azure AI Foundry***]().

+For provisioning the Azure resources and deploying the application code, this project leveraged the sample from the documentation as an `azd` starter: <https://github.com/Azure-Samples/azure-functions-ai-services-agent-python>.

 ## Run Functions Locally

 0. Prerequisites: